>

 • Conditions of eligibility for teleworking;

-Arrangements for teleworking within the company (days on which work is carried out in the form of teleworking / on the employer's premises - Organisation of working time: calculation of days and hours worked, verification arrangements, etc.).
+Arrangements for teleworking within the company ((arrangements for prior determination of the days on which work is carried out in the form of teleworking/on the employer's premises - Organisation of working time: calculation of days and hours worked, verification arrangements, etc.).

 On the other hand, the employer must declare the individual teleworking situation to the Direction du Travail (Labour Department) via the application for a work permit or its modification (employees of foreign nationality) or the declaration of recruitment or its modification (employees of Monegasque nationality)[32], depending on whether teleworking is provided for at the time of recruitment or is introduced during the performance of the employment contract.